rhit-lahmanjh/Sky_Guardian/README.md

 inTellogence has the following features:
 - Ability to control 1 or 2 drones through a router
 - Use of Mission Pads to confine the drone to a space
-- Drone wander algorithm using a mix of pure random and smoothly changing trajectories via [Perlin Noise](https://www.khanacademy.org/computing/computer-programming/programming-natural-simulations/programming-noise/a/perlin-noise)
+- Finite state machine that uses potential fields navigation
 - Additional safety measures using industry hardware functional safety techniques
-- Pre-trained Computer Vision models to recognize objects
+- Integrates Ultralytics Yolov8 for object recognition
-- Ability to quickly implement reactive behaviors to objects and sensor readings
+- Ability to quickly implement and layer reactive behaviors to objects and sensor readings
 - [Flet](https://flet.dev)-powered language-agnostic GUI (Python, Go, C#)
 - Easy-to-understand & User-tested documentation